3 Reasons Why Schools Are Teaching Your Kids to Code

 It‘s an experience that shows kids that they can make a computer do a countless number of things, limited only by their imagination.

-So why is specifically coding being taught?
+So why specifically coding?
 Why not focus more on teaching math, reading, or any other subject?
 If your child is not planning on becoming a programmer, why learn this at all?

 1. Coding fosters transferable skills